5udu3r/iDAAS/docs/ImplementationGuides/intro.md

 | -------------|
 |[FHIR](../FHIR.md)|

-More of these will be coming as we work to ensure the content is consistent and correct.
+More of these will be coming as we work to ensure the content is consistent and accurate.

 <br/>
 Happy coding!!!!